yousefelassal/quote-cron/README.md

 > All achievements, all earned riches, have their beginning in an idea.

 > Better than a thousand useless words is one useful word, upon hearing which one attains peace.

+> Anything you really want, you can attain, if you really go after it.